 Hollis Global is a leading independent commercial real estate consultant.
 An international company that works on behalf of and advises a multitude of clients from building owners, pension funds, occupiers and fund managers.
 A pension fund group, who approached Hollis after purchasing 11 units in three blocks located at Cameron Court Industrial Estate, Warrington, needed assistance to transform the properties and make them a more viable asset.
 Hollis Global turned to Starfish Construction Group for project support.

-Starfish Construction Group's culture, processes and experience matched with the requirements and aspirations of both Hollis and the client.
+At Starfish Construction Group, our culture, processes and experience match with the requirements and aspirations of both Hollis and the client.